 E.W.
 Scripps School of Journalism

-Applicants to the School of Journalism are evaluated on all the criteria used in the general admission review, and applicants from underrepresented populations are strongly encouraged to apply to the School of Journalism.
+Applicants to the School of Journalism are evaluated on all the criteria used in the general admission review, and applicants who share OHIO’s commitment to diversity and inclusion are strongly encouraged to apply to the School of Journalism.
 Applicants are encouraged, but not required, to submit an essay detailing how they want to help shape the future of journalism.